codophilic/LearnLinux/Commands.md

 - E.g `echo -e "Geeks \bfor \bGeeks"` (it removes all the spaces in between the text)

+## touch

+- The touch command is a standard command used in UNIX/Linux operating system which is used to create, change and modify timestamps of a file.
+- It is used to create a file without any content.
+The file created using touch command is empty.
+This command can be used when the user doesn’t have data to store at the time of file creation.

 ## whoami

 - It displays the username of the current user when this command is invoked.